PRE-CONFERENCE SHORT COURSES

 Instructors: Arvind Rao, PhD, Associate Professor, Department of Computational Medicine and Bioinformatics, University of Michigan

-This course is intended for the audience interested in drug discovery programs aimed to develop PROTACs (molecular degraders) and/or small molecule inhibitors targeting components of the ubiquitin-proteasome
+This course is intended for the audience interested in drug discovery programs aimed to develop proteolysis-targeting chimeric molecules (PROTACs) or molecular degraders, and/or small molecule inhibitors targeting components of the ubiquitin-proteasome

 system (UPS).
-This course will cover basic mechanistic biochemistry of the ubiquitin-proteasome system, which includes E1, E2, E3, and deubiquitinating enzymes, and their macromolecular architecture.
+The first part of the course will cover basic mechanistic biochemistry/cell biology of the ubiquitin-proteasome system, which includes E1, E2, E3, and deubiquitinating enzymes, and their macromolecular architecture.
 Subsequently,